8BitRain/Payper/README.md

 - [ ] Fix issue where Payper contact list sometimes doesn't populate above phone contacts in UserSearchView (is Firebase listener receiving empty contacts and concatenating an empty array with native contacts?)
 - [ ] Fix header padding on small phones
 - [ ] Add invitee's phone number to second page of CreatePaymentView where a username would typically be rendered
+- [ ] Fix bug where incoming payment appears in outgoing tab at first until you tab away

 ### Not MVP
 - [ ] Implement action sheets